 Additionally, prenuptial agreements are somewhat limited with regards to what they can and cannot include.
 Under state law, such agreements are free to cover any present and future property rights, as well as other essential matters related to the marriage.

 However, there are some requirements – state law also requires full disclosure when it comes to property and finances, as well as ample time for an attorney to review the agreement prior to signing.
 An agreement cannot be considered valid if it fails to meet these terms.

 In addition to meeting certain legal guidelines, prenuptial agreements are prohibited from covering certain aspects of marital life.
 One such area is child custody or child support, specifically a child’s right to support.
 Although it is possible for a couple to arrive at a support agreement during the divorce process, such terms cannot be included in an agreement enacted at the time of the marriage.

 Another is child custody – no premarital agreement can eliminate a court’s authority to control child custody or visitation orders after a marriage has ended.
 Essentially, state law forbids contracting any future children’s rights.

 Premarital agreements are also prohibited from including anything illegal, or language that goes against existing public policy.
 For example, any agreement that outlines compensation for things like companionship or domestic services are not enforceable, because fidelity, support and mutual respect are already expectations in a marriage.

 Are you or someone you know considering entering into a marriage with a prenuptial agreement, or experiencing a dispute with an existing accord?
 If so, it is important to have the appropriate legal representation before signing or enforcing any documentation, since your interests – both current and future – are at stake.

 Call Prenuptial Agreement Attorneys in Los Angeles, CA

-To schedule a preliminary consultation with a member of our family law team, we invite you to call us today at (310) 552-3505.
+To schedule a preliminary consultation with a Los Angeles Prenuptial Agreement Lawyer, we invite you to call us today at (310) 552-3505.